For your email to target actions to be successful, the emails need to land in the inbox of the target.

-To get the email setup to work correctly, we get a subdomain such as subdomain.your-ngo-domain.org for your Campaignion installation, with specific DNS settings you got from us.
-Now, our email server is the official email server for this specific subdomain subdomain.your-ngo-domain.org (but not for organisationname.org).
+When we set up your Campaignion, we'll have set up a subdomain such as action.organisationname.org for your Campaignion installation, with specific DNS settings which you get from us.
+Our email server is the official email server for this specific subdomain - action.organisationname.org (but not for organisationname.org).
 Your thank you emails, notifications and confirmation emails will be DMARC compliant because the server is authorised to send emails from this domain.

-Since we can't use this subdomain solution for your supporters (e.g. for supporters with email accounts at Google we won't get a subdomain of the type campaignion.gmail.com from Google), we aren't able to send DMARC complying emails if we would use the real supporter email addresses.
-That's why we generate a new email address for every supporter using your Campaignion subdomain, and this generated address is used as sender for the protest email.
-Now if the target writes an answer to this generated email address, our server receives it, looks up the real supporter address and forwards it to the real address and your supporter will receive it.
+To ensure that your supporters' emails have the best chance of reaching the target's inbox, we generate a new email address for every supporter using your Campaignion subdomain, and use this as the sender address.
+If the target writes an answer to this generated email address, our server receives it, looks up the real supporter address and forwards it to the real address and your supporter will receive it.

-Consider a supporter called Susan Mayer, who has a private email address of firstname.lastname@example.org.
-She participates at an email protest and our mail server sends an email to the protest target with "email@example.com" written in the "From:" field.
-Now the target mail server receives the mail and reads the "From:" field.
-According to this field, the mail should be coming from a Google Mail server.
-But it doesn't, as the mail was sent from the mail server of subdomain.your-ngo-domain.org it would be discarted as junk, because this is not allowed according to the DMARC standard, the target server discards the mail as junk.
+Your supporter Susan Mayer takes an email to target action using her personal email address firstname.lastname@example.org.
+If our mail server were to send an email to the protest target with "email@example.com" written in the "From:" field the target mail server would receive the mail and reads the "From:" field.
+If the field indicates that the mail should be coming from a Google Mail server but is actually sent from the mail server of subdomain.your-ngo-domain.org it would be discarted as junk, because this is not allowed according to the DMARC standard.

 My site sends mails from email@example.com (or something similar) in the 'From:' field, but I want the email address of my NGO!
 What can I do?

-However, you can set a REPLY TO email address to whatever you would prefer!
+However, you can set a REPLY TO email address to whatever you like!

-With DMARC, your choice for a 'From:' email address is limited, but you can set a different 'REPLY TO' address!
+With DMARC, your choice of 'From:' email address is limited, but you can set a different 'REPLY TO' address.
 This can be set to any email address, but a working email address you maintain and have access to is advisable.